An iterative Jacobi-like algorithm to compute a few sparse approximate eigenvectors: Experimental results

 \section{Experimental results}

-In this section, we use the proposed method to construct low-rank approximations of 1) random matrices; 2) Laplacian matrices of random graphs; 3) covariance matrices in the context of principal component analysis (PCA) as a dimensionality reduction techniques before classification.
-To measure the quality of the eigenspace approximation $\mathbf{\bar{U}}$ we construct for a given $\mathbf{S}$, we use the approximation accuracy:
+In this section, we use the proposed method to construct low-rank approximations of 1) random matrices; 2) Laplacian matrices of random graphs; 3) covariance matrices in the context of Principal Component Analysis (PCA) as a dimensionality reduction technique before classification. {For a given symmetric $\mathbf{S}$, to measure the quality of the eigenspace approximation $\mathbf{\overline{U}}$ we use the measure:}

-The eigenvalues $\lambda_i$ can be either the lowest or highest of $\mathbf{S}$ and we assume $\sum_{i=1}^p \lambda_{i} \neq 0$, i..e, we are not trying to recover the null space of $\mathbf{S}$ of size $p$.
-Good approximations are obtained whenever $\epsilon \approx 1$ (or $100\%$).
-We will always compare with the classic Jacobi method (search for the maximum absolute off-diagonal element but using \eqref{eq:theGij}).
-Full source code is online\footnote{https://github.com/cristian-rusu-research/JACOBI-PCA}.
+The eigenvalues $\lambda_t$ can be either the lowest or highest of $\mathbf{S}$ and we assume $\sum_{t=1}^p |\lambda_{t}| \neq 0$, i.e., we are not trying to recover the null space of $\mathbf{S}$ of size $p$.
+Good approximations are obtained whenever $\epsilon \approx 1$ (or $100\%$). {We will always compare our proposed method against the classic Jacobi method (the pivot element has the maximum absolute value among the off-diagonal elements and besides rotations we also use reflections, see~\eqref{eq:theGij}).} Full source code for the proposed method is available online\footnote{https://github.com/cristian-rusu-research/JACOBI-PCA}.

-\subsubsection{Low-rank approximations of random symmetric matrices}
+\subsection{Low-rank approximations of random symmetric matrices}

-We generate random matrices $\mathbf{X} \in \mathbb{R}^{n \times n}$ with entries drawn i.i.d. from the standard Gaussian distribution, then initialize $\mathbf{S} \leftarrow \mathbf{X} \mathbf{X}^T$ and we build rank $p=20$ approximations of $\mathbf{S}$.
-In Figure \ref{fig:figure1} we show the results obtained in the decomposition of these random matrices for $n = 1024$.
-We compare against the Jacobi method and also show the block variant of the proposed method (see Remark 5).
-We always perform better than the Jacobi method in these experiments, showing that selecting indices via \eqref{eq:modifiedscores} brings benefits.
+{We generate random matrices $\mathbf{X} \in \mathbb{R}^{n \times n}$ with entries drawn independent and identically distributed from the standard Gaussian distribution, then initialize $\mathbf{S} \leftarrow \mathbf{X} \mathbf{X}^T$ and we apply Algorithm 1 with $p=20$ and various $k$ on $\mathbf{S}$.} {In Figure~\ref{fig:figure1} we show average results obtained with Algorithm 1 on random symmetric matrices for $n = 1024$.
+We compare against the Jacobi method and also show the block variant of the proposed method (see Remark 1).} {In Figure~\ref{fig:figure1_new} we perform the same numerical experiments as in Figure~\ref{fig:figure1} with the distinction that now the matrix $\mathbf{S}$ has rank $p$ (use the truncated singular value decomposition to make $\mathbf{S}$ low rank before applying Algorithm 1).} We always perform better than the Jacobi method in these experiments, showing that selecting pivot indices via~\eqref{eq:badcij} brings benefits.

+An important point of Figure~\ref{fig:figure1} is to show the accuracy of the approximating eigenspaces as a function of the sparsity of these eigenspaces.
+High sparsity leads, in general, to poorer results highlighting the fact that the true eigenspaces are indeed not sparse and therefore no high-quality approximation can be computed for low $k$.